 - Signing documents without a workers’ compensation attorney present

-If you have suffered an accident while on the job, you must speak to an experienced Schaffer & Associates workers’ compensation attorney as quickly as possible.
+If you have suffered an accident while on the job, you must speak to our experienced Schaffer & Associates workers’ compensation attorneys as quickly as possible.
 We will ensure you do not accidentally make a mistake that puts your workers’ compensation benefits in jeopardy.
-Your Schaffer & Associates attorney will guide you through the process, ensuring you receive the medical treatments and compensation you need and deserve.
+Our Schaffer & Associates workers’ compensation attorneys will guide you through the process, ensuring you receive the medical treatments and compensation you need and deserve.
 Contact Schaffer & Associates today for a comprehensive evaluation of your Ohio workers’ compensation claim.